 Motility can be an important factor in allowing P. aeruginosa to colonise and exploit new niches.
 P. aeruginosa displays 3 types of motility; swimming, swarming and twitching.
 Swimming involves the rotation of a single polar flagellum.
-Swimming, through flagella movement, has been linked to triggering neutrophil extracellular traps (NETs) (Floyd et al. 2016) and phagocytosis from neutrophils (Lovewell, Patankar and Berwin 2014), the first line of defense in human infections.
+Swimming, through flagella movement, has been linked to triggering neutrophil extracellular traps (NETs) (Floyd et al. 2016) and phagocytosis by neutrophils (Lovewell, Patankar and Berwin 2014), the first line of defense in human infections.
 Twitching motility involves the extension and retraction of type IV pili and therefore play a vital role in bacterial attachment and initial colonisation, particularly on mucosal cell surfaces (Hahn 1997).
 In addition, type IV pili can further contribute to virulence and bacterial adaptation through the mediation of pil-dependent phage infection (Davies et al. 2016).
 Swarming motility requires multicellular coordination of bacteria across semi-solid (viscous) surfaces, including mucosal sites.
 The complex behaviour has been linked to increased antibiotic resistance and large shifts in bacterial gene expression (Overhage et al. 2008).
-The role of motility and downregulation during chronic infection has been studied in isolates from CF lung infections (Mahenthiralingam, Campbell and Speert 1994) however, the role in UTIs is less clear.
+The role of motility and downregulation of flagellin during chronic infection has been studied in isolates from CF lung infections (Mahenthiralingam, Campbell and Speert 1994) however, the role in UTIs is not known.
 Tielen et al., investigated swimming, twitching and swarming motility in P. aeruginosa isolates from UTIs.
 Over 90% of isolates displayed swimming activity and over 70% displayed twitching motility.
 The most variation in motility was seen in swarming.
-The ability to swarm was found to be increased in isolates associated with UTIs compared to CAUTIs.
-Within the CAUTIS category, swarming was found to be higher in acute CAUTIS compared to chronic CAUTIs.
+The ability to swarm was increased in isolates associated with UTIs compared to CAUTIs.
+Within the CAUTIS isolates, swarming was higher in acute CAUTIS compared to chronic CAUTIs.
 This may suggest that swarming motility is associated more with acute infection compared to chronic infection however the total number of isolates in this study was relatively limited (Tielen et al. 2011).

+P. aeruginosa isolates from the urinary tract can produce a plethora of virulence factors however, many of these studies have studied the isolates under in vitro conditions and therefore the importance in vivo must be viewed with caution.
 In addition to known virulence factors, P. aeruginosa genomes carry an abundance of hypothetical proteins with unknown functions.
 It is possible that some of these may play important roles in infections and therefore there is much work to be performed to unlock this wealth of information.

 Host factors